-Phase II applications have the following restrictions:
+Phase II Continuation CINR applications have the following restrictions:

-- Only one Phase II Continuation CINR application is allowed per active CINR project. - Applications can only be made by the lead institution of a currently active CINR award that concludes between January 1, 2024, and September 30, 2024. - The lead PI on the active CINR award and Phase II Continuation CINR award should be the same.
-Extenuating circumstances where a new PI at the lead institution needs to be identified should be pre-approved by DOE.
+- Only one Phase II Continuation CINR application is allowed per active CINR project. - Applications should be made by the lead institution of a currently active CINR award that concludes between January 1, 2025, and September 30, 2025.
+Extenuating circumstances where a PI has changed or will be changing institutions, may be considered and must be pre-approved by DOE. - The lead PI on the active CINR award and Phase II Continuation CINR award should be the same.
+Extenuating circumstances where a new PI at the lead institution needs to be identified and must be pre-approved by DOE.